pppillai/armageddon/docs/tests.md

 # How to write Tests

 ### Structure of the framework:
-  - clients package: Contains all the client api as sub pacakages.
+  - clients package: Contains all the client api as sub packages.
-  - utils package: Utility methods.
+  - utils package: Contains Utility methods.
   - docs:
   - tests package: Contains tests files and response dataclasses.

 ### Writing Tests:

   #### New Api
     - Create a new package.
     - Write a class and implement the exposed endpoints.